 Biomass Business Development

 Are you thinking about developing a woody biomass energy facility?
 Check out these resources:

-- The MN Business First Stop .
-Created by the Minnesota State Legislature, MN Business First Stop brings together a team of professionals from several state agencies, including the Departments of Commerce, Transportation, Agriculture, Natural Resources, Employment and Economic Development, Pollution Control Agency, and Iron Range Resources to help renewable energy and clean tech companies large and small with all aspects of project development, including feedstock identification, financing, environmental permitting, and site selection.
+- The MN Business First Stop.
+Created by the Minnesota State Legislature, MN Business First Stop brings together a team of professionals from several state agencies, including the departments of Commerce, Transportation, Agriculture, Natural Resources, Employment, and Economic Development, Pollution Control Agency, and Iron Range Resource's to help renewable energy and clean technology companies large and small with all aspects of project development, including feedstock identification, financing, environmental permitting, and site selection.

 - DNR's Utilization and Marketing Program prepares biomass supply analyses for individuals interested in developing a biomass facility.
 This program aims to help individuals make informed decisions regarding the most efficient and sustainable use of woody biomass resources.

 - DNR's Forestry Resource Assessment Unit is available to help quantify, locate, describe, and value forest resources; provide inventory design, cruising, data management, and analysis; and develop short- and long-range management plans that include financial, logistical, social, spatial, and temporal constraints.
 The unit tailors analyses to clients' management objectives, stakeholder comments, and land base characteristics.